Bagan • Mayanmar

 Bagan, located on the banks of the Ayeyarwady River, is home to the largest and densest concentration of Buddhist temples, pagodas, stupas and ruins in the world with many dating from the 11th and 12th centuries.
 The shape and construction of each building are highly significant in Buddhism with each component part taking on spiritual meaning.

-Comparison between Bagan archeological site and the other significant archeological gem of Southeast Asia, the Angkor sites, Angkor ruins are are hidden beneath curtains of forests.
-On the other hand, Bagan is exposed with the next attraction close and visible at hand.
+Comparison between Bagan archaeological site and the other significant archaeological gem of Southeast Asia, the Angkor sites, Angkor ruins are hidden beneath curtains of forests.
+On the other hand, Bagan is exposed to the next attraction close and visible at hand.

 Erosion is a significant threat to this area, not only the wind chipping away the buildings’ plastering but also water from the mighty Ayeyarwady River threatens the riverbanks.
 The strong river current has already washed away half of the area of Old Bagan.
 It used to be a rectangular-shaped piece of enclave protected by a perimeter wall.
 Now what remains is roughly the triangular eastern half part.

 Bagan became a central powerbase in the mid 9th century under King Anawratha, who unified Burma under Theravada Buddhism.
 It is estimated that as many as 13,000 temples and stupas once stood on this 42 sq km plain in central Myanmar, and Marco Polo once described Bagan as a “gilded city alive with tinkling bells and the swishing sounds of monks’ robes”.